 Publisher Claim Link

 This is a super cool feature for YouTube videos.
 If you are a fan of someone, and have decided to help them out by subtitling their video, you can copy and send the provided link.

-This link takes them to a page that allows them to view your awesome subtitling work and claim their subtitles.
+The link takes them to a page displaying their video along with your awesome subtitling work.
+Here they can review the work you’ve done, and choose to claim the subtitles in order to include them with their video on YouTube.
 The best part?
 It costs them nothing!

-The View Link option allows you to send it others to view the transcription even if they don't have a Crowdscriber account.
-It opens up a player so they can view the video or listen and read the transcript to the MP3.
+The View Link option allows you to send it to others to view the transcription even if they don't have a Crowdscriber account.
+It opens up a player so they can view the video or listen and read the transcript of the MP3.